Segal's axioms and bootstrap for Liouville Theory: Proof of the Ward identity

 Here we prove Proposition \ref{propward}.
 We will only check the first identity, the second (antiholomorphic) one can be proved in a similar way.
 Furthermore, for simplicity, we will only treat the case when there are only $T$-insertions.
 Also, we will suppose that the metric $g$ is the round metric on the sphere; the result for other metrics can be deduced via the Weyl anomaly formula.
 Recall that in the round metric the conformal factor $\omega$ satisfies

 and this relation will be used very often in the sequel.
-We will also consider slightly different correlation functions, i.e. we will work with the vertex $\tilde{V}_{\alpha,g,\epsilon}$ defined by
+We will also consider slightly different correlation functions, i.e. we will work with the vertex $\tilde{V}_{\alpha,g}$ defined as the limit $\epsilon\to 0$ of

-and prove the Ward identity with this vertex definition.
+(where we recall $\Phi_g=c+X_g+\frac{Q}{2}\omega$) and prove the Ward identity with this vertex definition.
 In this situation, the Ward identity is slightly different, i.e. without the $\partial_{\bar z_i}\omega$ terms.
 The Ward identity with $V_{\alpha}$ can then be deduced from the fact that